-When new substances are purchased, material safety data sheets will be obtained by the administration department to enable a COSHH assessment to be carried out by the Finance & Business Admin Manager / Facilities Manager.
+When new substances are purchased, material safety data sheets will be obtained by the school to enable a COSHH assessment to be carried out by the MAT Central Team.
 The substance will also be added to the school's substance register.

-Risk assessments are co-ordinated by the Finance & Business Admin Manager / Facilities Manager.
+Risk assessments are co-ordinated by the MAT Central Team.